projectatomic/atomic-site/source/blog/2016-06-16-micro-cluster-part-2.html.md

 READMORE

-One way to set up Kubernetes clusters &mdash; and the only way which has been specifically configured for Atomic &mdash; is [Kubernetes Ansible](https://github.com/kubernetes/contrib/tree/master/ansible).
+One way to set up Kubernetes clusters&mdash;and the only way which has been specifically configured for Atomic&mdash;is [Kubernetes Ansible](https://github.com/kubernetes/contrib/tree/master/ansible).
 I actually use [Jason Brooks' fork](https://github.com/jasonbrooks/contrib/tree/atomic/ansible), though, because there's a few Atomic-specific fixes in it.

 So, next I plugged my laptop into the Sub-Atomic Cluster router.
 I logged into each host and did three things: